Skip to main content

 Next Steps for You

-If your order is canceled and Zendrop has already processed the refund, you can go ahead and refund your customer through your sales platform.
-Refunds are typically issued to the original payment method, and it might take 5–10 business days for the amount to reflect in your bank account.
+If your order is canceled and Zendrop has already processed the refund, you can go ahead and refund your customer through your sales platform, this applies if it was a customer order rather than a sample order on Zendrop.
+Refunds are usually returned to the original payment method and may take 5–10 business days to appear in your account.

 Steps to Address Order Cancellations